Deeps18-crypto/Facebook-clone/README.md

 * The user can post message and image, which is stored in the database(Firebase Firestore).

-* The project also uses CONTEXT API to maintain the state.
+* The project also uses CONTEXT API to maintain the state